Performance of the quantum MaxEnt estimation in the presence of physical symmetries: Characterizing the performance of the MaxEnt method

 where $p_k=\mathrm{Tr}(\rho_{noise} |\psi_k\rangle\langle\psi_k|)$ is the corresponding ideal probability, while $\mu$ and $\lambda_{dc}$ are the mean number of photons and dark counts, per pulse, respectively.
 For a fix number of trials (or pulses) $\mathcal{N}$, the detected counts follow a binomial distribution governed by a mean number of counts $\bar{n}_k=\mathcal{N}( 1-\exp^{-\mu p_k-\lambda_{dc}})$.

 By incorporating all those features in our codes, we have obtained the results displayed in Fig.~\ref{f:Noise}.
 The numerical simulations where performed for a value $\mu= 0.18$ that results in 84$\%$ of empty pulses and about 2$\%$ of pulses with more than one photon.
-In all cases we have first generated 100 pure permutationally invariant states, randomly chosen with the Haar measure, as our desired ideal state $|\psi\rangle$.
+In all cases we have first generated 100 pure states randomly chosen from a sample of permutationally invariant states, as our desired ideal state $|\psi\rangle$.
 From these, noisy states with different degree of purity were prepared according to Eq.~(\ref{eq:rho_noise}).
 The estimation process was run taking into account the symmetry of the states and the expectation values of a number of $r$ SIC-POVM operators.
 Then, the fidelity $F$ between $\rho_r^{\mathrm{SME}}$ and $\rho_{noise}$ is calculated.
 In Fig.~\ref{f:Noise}(a) we can see the effect of the finite statistic on the estimation of pure states ($\eta=0$), when the number of dark counts per pulse is $\lambda_{dc}=2\times 10^{-4}$.
-This last value is consistent with typical experimental situations, i. e., a pulse duration in the order of microseconds and a single photon detector module operating in the range of 100 dc/sec.
+This last value is consistent with typical experimental situations, i.e., a pulse duration in the order of microseconds and a single photon detector module operating in the range of 100 dc/sec.
 In Fig.~\ref{f:Noise}(b) we show the estimated states for the same statistics that in Fig.~\ref{f:Noise}(a) but for a higher noise level both in the preparation stage, where now the initial states have a purity of $0.97$, and in the detection stage where $\lambda_{dc}=5\times10^{-4}$.
 Finally, in Fig.~\ref{f:Noise}(c), it is shown how the quality of the estimation is affected by a noisy preparation of the states for a given number of trials ($\mathcal{N}=1\times10^4$) and dark counts ($\lambda_{dc}=1\times10^{-4}$).
-It can be seen that the mean fidelity increases for higher level of noise in the preparation stage, i. e., when the purity of the states is reduced.
+It can be seen that the mean fidelity increases for higher level of noise in the preparation stage, i.e., when the purity of the states is reduced.
 This is consistent with the principle in which is based our estimation method: as the simulations were carried out with the addition of white noise to the pure target state, the prepared state will not be pure and therefore its entropy will increase, but also it will be the one that maximizes the entropy for a given level of noise, since that noise is introduced without any bias.
-Hence, the MaxEnt estimator perform better when such a model of noise is present as this noise begins to be dominant over other types of model noise.
+Hence, the MaxEnt estimator performs better when such a model of noise (white noise) begins to be dominant over other types of noise models.